lunayuehuang/MSE544-HyperDrive/README.md

     cd cgcnn
     ```
    In cgcnn directory, you have a main.py file, this the main model training file for cgcnn.
 Open this file using your VScode/Open file, or any editor you prefer.
-2. main.py is the we need to install azureml   Starting at line 20 of the 'main.py' file, add the following two lines:
+2. In main.py add the following     Starting at line 20 of the 'main.py' file, add the following two lines:
     ```
     from azureml.core import Run
     run = Run.get_context()